 Additional music for the score for the show was composed by Daniel Requardt.

 Reef Distribution is an expert in the distribution and marketing of immersive edutainment that leaves a positive impact on the audience.
 Founded in 2003 by Dr. Peter Popp, Reef provides excellent marketing tools and delivers high-quality content for 360° fulldome and Giant Screen Theaters located in science centers, museums and planetariums worldwide.
 Reef’s mission is to raise awareness for the delicate balance between nature and humanity, while helping expand horizons through engaging science-based edutainment films, shows and experiences.
-Learn more at reef-distribution.com.
+Learn more about Reef-Distribution.

 Softmachine Immersive Productions